The OnlyFans Seasonal Content Calendar That Stops You Scrambling Every October

 Themes: New year, resolutions, fresh start, “new me,” goal setting, detox/wellness Content ideas:

-• “Best of 2025” — throwback to your top content from last year
+- “Best of last year” — throwback to your top content from the previous year

-PPV opportunity: “My New Year’s resolution was to be bolder” — premium content framed as you pushing your boundaries.
+PPV opportunity: “My New Year’s resolution was to be bolder” — premium content framed as you pushing your limits.

-Promotion angle: Run a New Year’s subscription discount to capture impulse signups.
+Promotion angle: Run a New Year’s subscription discount to capture impulse signups during high-motivation season.

 February — Valentine’s Day